 The Darkness/The Hive Zombie Experience/Terror Visions 3D, St. Louis – The Darkness has been making visitors wet their pants for 25 years.
 The newly renovated and expanded haunted house is bigger and better than ever.
 Don't mind the body parts affixed to the ceiling, just make sure you keep all yours attached!
 Will you have the courage to walk through their sewer system knowing Pennywise is lurking nearby?
-More clowns can be found at Terror Visions, an all-new black light 3D experience.
+More clowns can be found at Terror Visions, a black light 3D experience.

 House of the Occult at Lemp Brewery, St. Louis – There's something mind-blowing about a haunted house located inside…well…a haunted building.
 Hopefully the resident spirits are not disturbed by the demonic entities performing satanic rituals underground.
 Take your own peek at their cave system to discover the horrors that await.

 Fright Fest at Six Flags, St. Louis – It doesn't get any better than roller coasters and monsters.
 As dusk approaches, the whistle of the train signals the release of oncoming fright.
-Sinister clowns, trolls and psychopaths converge on the park, making guests run in terror.
+Sinister clowns, trolls and vampires converge on the park, making guests run in terror.
 Tickets can be purchased to go through any number of the park's haunted houses.

 The Dead Factory Haunted House, Mexico – Psychology is a mysterious study.
 For centuries, doctors have been trying to solve the mysteries of the human mind – including the deranged doctor inhabiting The Dead Factory.
 Make your way through 25 rooms of horror or become his next living experiment.